 Use of polyamide by industry

-Chart 2: use of polyamide by industry.[2]
+Figure 2: Use of polyamide by industry.[2]

 Where is polyamide used?